 For my best sourdough loaf, I currently do the following (based on my equipment and environment):

-- Make sure the starter is on top form and recently fed and watered – if it’s been chilling out in the fridge to slow down the fermentation process then give it a 50/50 organic flour and water feeding, a good mix to aerate it and at least a day at room temperature.
-You’ll know that it’s good to go if a spoonful of the starter floats in water.
+- Make sure the starter is on top form and recently fed and watered – if it’s been chilling out in the fridge to slow down the fermentation process then give it a 50/50 organic flour and water feeding to double its volume, a good mix to aerate it, and at least a day at room temperature.
+TOP TIP: You’ll know that it’s good to go if a spoonful of the starter floats in water.

 - Before going to bed, mix 80g of the starter with 80g of organic white bread flour and 80g water.
 This is your sponge.
 Cover it with a cloth or a shower cap (it’s your yeast-farming duty to liberate them from hotel rooms at every opportunity).

-- The following morning, start the autolyse process by mixing 50g organic white rye flour and 450g organic white bread flour into your sponge with 300ml tepid water.
+- The following morning, start the autolyse process by mixing 50g organic white rye flour, 10g diastatic malt and 440g organic white bread flour into your sponge with 300g tepid water.
 Leave it (covered with a shower cap) for an hour or so.
 This will allow the flour to fully absorb the water, start the fermentation process, and ultimately make it much easier to knead.

-- Add 15g salt dissolved in a splash of water and knead your dough for 10 minutes until it’s beautifully smooth and elastic.
+- Add 15g salt dissolved in a splash of water (about 10g) and knead your dough for 10 minutes until it’s beautifully smooth and elastic.
 There’s some real technique to be developed in kneading and shaping your dough, especially when it’s wet, but it isn’t hard to get the hang of it and if you’re like me, you’ll eventually find it more therapeutic than stressful.
+If you use a stand mixer, it will take a little more than 10 minutes and will definitely benefit from a couple of minutes of hand stretching afterwards.

 - Pop your dough into a well dusted banneton (wicker bread proving basket).
 I use rice flour for this as it’s anhydrous and prevents the dough sticking.
-Sprinkle some semolina over the top and cover it with your trusty shower cap.
+Sprinkle some semolina over the top (to prevent sticking) and cover it with your trusty shower cap.

 - Put your dough to bed in the top of your fridge and leave it until the following morning.
 This is the retarded method – it will slow the fermentation down, leading to a more digestible loaf.

-- Pop a large cast iron pot into your oven and turn it up as high as it will go.
-After 30 minutes everything should be stinking hot.
+- Pop a large cast iron pot into your oven and turn it up as high as it will go – let’s say 250°C. After 20 minutes or so everything should be stinking hot.

 - Take your dough from the fridge and carefully turn it out onto a piece of greaseproof paper.

-- Being both quick and unbelievably careful in the process, remove your cast iron pot from the oven and lower your dough into it, give it a tiny spritz of water, pop the lid back on and then slip it back into the oven.
+- Being both quick and unbelievably careful in the process, remove your cast iron pot from the oven and lower your dough into it, give it a spritz of water (to create steam and slow the formation of the crust), pop the lid back on and then slip it back into the oven.

-- After 10 minutes, turn the temperature down to about 210° and bake it for a further 50 minutes.
+- After 10 minutes, turn the temperature down to about 210°C and bake it for a further 50 minutes.

 - Remove your bread and leave it to cool on a wire rack.